spruce-bruce/aaronbruce.com/site/src/content/post/hard-is-expensive/index.md

 ## Difficult

 Unfortunately, speed is a lagging indicator.
-If you're a developer one of the most important signales you should pay attention to is how easy or hard something is to change.
-If you ask a developer to talk through the parts of their system that are difficult to work on they will be able to produce an absolute unit of a _list_ of stuff.
+If you're a developer one of the most important signals you should pay attention to is how easy or hard something is to change.
+If you ask a developer to talk through the parts of their system that are difficult to work on, they will be able to produce an absolute unit of a _list_ of stuff.
 They will be able to rank those challenges from hardest to easiest.

 If a system, subsystem or feature are hard to change, then **it takes longer to change them** and therefore it's **more expensive**.
 Lower quality systems are harder to change, therefore the cost of ownership for lower quality systems is higher.